YoYiL/Solidity-note/SOLIDITY-FUCK-NOTE.md

 2. One methodology is the "Skin in the Game" method whereby voting records are recording and negative outcomes result in tokens/voting power being lost.
 3. A third approach is something called "Proof of Personhood Participation" and while potentially ideal, isn't something with a sound implementation yet.

+the =='**minimum participation**'== threshold (often called ==**quorum**==) in a decentralized voting process typically specify：

+The minimum percentage or fraction of the total possible voting power (e.g., total token supply) that must engage in a vote for the result to be considered valid.

+**Difference exists between participation based on token ownership versus participation based on a predefined member list:**

+Token-based governance typically links influence to the quantity of tokens held, whereas member-list governance relies on approval from specific, pre-authorized addresses.

 ### **Voting Implementation**

 **On-chain Voting:**